looeee/discoverthreejs-site/markdown/book/first-steps/world-app.md

 ## The Web Page and the World App

 Over the last two chapters, we created a basic webpage consisting of _**index.html**_ and _**main.css**_, and then we wrote our three.js app in _**main.js**_.
-However, if you recall, back in {{< link path="/book/introduction/threejs-with-frameworks/" title="" >}}, we said our goal is to create a component that can be dropped into any web app just as easily as it can be used with a simple web page like this one.
+However, if you recall, back in [the intro]({{< relref "/book/introduction/threejs-with-frameworks" >}} "the intro"), we said our goal is to create a component that can be dropped into any web app just as easily as it can be used with a simple web page like this one.
 For this to work, we need to add another small layer of abstraction.
 We'll start by deleting everything from _**main.js**_.
 Now, we have a simple web app consisting of three files: _**index.html**_, _**main.css**_, and _**main.js**_ (currently empty).
 We'll make a rule: **this web app cannot know about the existence of three.js**.
 Once we build our three.js app, all the web app should know is that we have a component capable of generating 3D scenes, but not _how_ that component does it.
 Out in the real world, this web app might be much more complicated and built using a framework such as React or Svelte.
 However, using our three.js component will not be any more complicated than it is here.

 To accomplish this, we'll move everything related to three.js into a separate app (or component), which we'll place in the _**src/World**_ folder.
 Within this folder, we are free to use three.js however we like, but outside this folder we are forbidden from using three.js.
 Also, the files in this folder should form a self-contained component that knows nothing about the web app on which it is being displayed.
 This means we can take the _**World/**_ folder, and drop it into any web app, whether it's a simple HTML page like this one or an app made with a framework like React, Angular, or Vue.
 Think about it this way: you should be able to give your three.js component to another developer who knows nothing about three.js and explain how they can integrate it into their web app, in five minutes or less, without explaining how three.js works.